 For our listeners with advanced personal finance knowledge, Brandon has a strategy he calls the Roth IRA horse race.
 It’s a way to supercharge your Roth conversion ladder by minimizing taxes.

-You could execute the conversion in January and then undo the conversion by April 15th of the following year (or October 15th, if you file an amended return) to the IRS, it’s like the roll over never happened.
+You could execute the conversion in January and then undo the conversion by April 15th of the following year (or October 15th, if you file an amended return) to the IRS; it’s like the rollover never happened.

 This is high-level stuff, and it’s a lot of work.
 It can pay off, though.